Hereditary Graph Product Structure and $\cal H$-clique-width: Properties of -Clique-Width

-\begin{proof} We construct, via an $(H_1,\ca O(1))$-expression, a graph $G_k$ of ordinary clique-width~$\Omega(k)$ as follows.
+\begin{proof} We construct, via an $(H_1,3)$-expression, a graph $G_k$ of ordinary clique-width~$\Omega(k)$ as follows.

-Similarly as in \Cref{clm:basics}\,\ref{it:H2}), we create a loopless copy $G'_1$ of the graph $H_1$, such that every vertex $x\in V(G'_1)$ which is a copy of a vertex $v\in B$ has the label with colour $2$ and parameter vertex $v$ and, if $A\not=B$, every vertex $x\in V(G'_1)$ which is a copy of $w\in A$ has the label with colour $1$ and parameter vertex $w$.
-Vertices of $V(G'_i)$ that are not copies of $A\cup B$ have labels with colour~$0$ and the respective parameter vertex from $V(H_1)\setminus(A\cup B)$.
+For $a\in\{1,\ldots,k\}$ we create, similarly as in \Cref{clm:basics}\,\ref{it:H2}), a loopless labelled copy $G'_a$ of the graph $H_1$, such that the following two properties hold: every vertex $x\in V(G'_a)$ which is a copy of a vertex $v\in A$ if $a$ is odd (a copy of $v\in B$ if $a$ is even) has the label with colour $2$ and parameter vertex $v$, and all remaining vertices of $G'_a$ have labels with colour~$1$ and their parameter vertices are irrelevant.
+The vertices of each $G'_a$ with colour $2$ are further called {\em active}.